ClickHouse/ClickHouse/docs/en/operations/external-authenticators/ldap.md

 - `host` — LDAP server hostname or IP, this parameter is mandatory and cannot be empty.
 - `port` — LDAP server port, default is `636` if `enable_tls` is set to `true`, `389` otherwise.
-- `bind_dn` — template used to construct the DN to bind to.
+- `bind_dn` — Template used to construct the DN to bind to.
     - The resulting DN will be constructed by replacing all `{user_name}` substrings of the template with the actual user name during each authentication attempt.
-- `verification_cooldown` — a period of time, in seconds, after a successful bind attempt, during which the user will be assumed to be successfully authenticated for all consecutive requests without contacting the LDAP server.
+- `verification_cooldown` — A period of time, in seconds, after a successful bind attempt, during which the user will be assumed to be successfully authenticated for all consecutive requests without contacting the LDAP server.
     - Specify `0` (the default) to disable caching and force contacting the LDAP server for each authentication request.
-- `enable_tls` — a flag to trigger the use of the secure connection to the LDAP server.
+- `enable_tls` — A flag to trigger the use of the secure connection to the LDAP server.
     - Specify `no` for plain text `ldap://` protocol (not recommended).
     - Specify `yes` for LDAP over SSL/TLS `ldaps://` protocol (recommended, the default).
     - Specify `starttls` for legacy StartTLS protocol (plain text `ldap://` protocol, upgraded to TLS).